viamrobotics/docs/docs/tutorials/services/webcam-line-follower-robot.md

    If one or both drive motors are going backwards, you can power down the Pi by running `sudo poweroff`, unplug the battery, and switch the wires to the motor before powering it back on.
    {{< /alert >}}

-   {{<gif webm_src="/tutorials/webcam-line-follower/lf-viamapp-base-view5.webm" mp4_src="/tutorials/webcam-line-follower/lf-viamapp-base-view5.mp4" alt="Driving the base from the Viam app's CONTROL tab." max-width="600px">}}
+   {{<gif webm_src="/tutorials/webcam-line-follower/lf-viamapp-base-view5.webm" mp4_src="/tutorials/webcam-line-follower/lf-viamapp-base-view5.mp4" alt="Driving the base from the Viam app's CONTROL tab." class="aligncenter" max-width="600px">}}

 ## Configuring a color detector for the color of your tape line